12 Best Movies About Sisters to Watch With Your Sister

 YouTube/Movieclips Trailer Vault

 Well hello there, Mr. Darcy!
 We are so in love with you.
 Wait—what?
 Ok, this is a movie about sisters.
-There are five Bennett girls, though the movie focuses on Elizabeth (Keira Knightly), the smartest, and Jane (Rosamund Pike), the nicest, and their search for worthy husbands.
-Based on Jane Austen’s masterpiece, the movie is a love letter to sisterhood in this oh-so-romantic adaptation.
-It’s not the first time Pride and Prejudice was made into a movie, but it is one of the best.
-(Check out these other movie remakes that weren’t as good as the original.)
+There are five Bennett girls, though the movie focuses mainly on Elizabeth (Keira Knightly), the smartest, and Jane (Rosamund Pike), the nicest, and their search for worthy husbands.
+Based on Jane Austen’s masterpiece novel, the movie is a love letter to sisterhood in this oh-so-romantic adaptation.
+It’s not the first time Pride and Prejudice has been made into a movie, but it is one of the best.
+Check out these other movie remakes that weren’t as good as the original.

 ‘What Ever Happened to Baby Jane?’

 An antidote to sweet sibling bonding movies, this classic film about how one sister slowly torments the other who is confined to a wheelchair proves it’s never worth it to mow down your sister in a car.
 Joan Crawford and Bette Davis play siblings—two aging actresses, former stars, and rivals (just as the two were in real life).
 The performances of both are campy, desperate, and distinctive, elevating the ham-fisted script.
 Davis was nominated for an Oscar for this film; Crawford wasn’t, and that just enhanced their ongoing real-life feud.
 These are the 11 movies you probably forgot won Oscars.